 Explore, wander, shop and indulge.
 Make sure you visit the two historic forts in Old San Juan.
 El Morro is the more famous one and has a little more to explore.
 Take your time wandering these sites enjoying their history and the beautiful views of the coast they offer.

 Wander down Calle Cristo to see all the designer stores in the area and then head down Calle San Francisco to find many of the local artists and craftsmen.
 I found the best souvenirs in Old San Juan, so if you find something you love, grab it.
-Our one full day in Old San Juan was a rainy adventure.
+You’ll love exploring Old San Juan.

 Where to Eat & Drink

 You must have breakfast at Caficultura.
 Order a cortadito, a small espresso drink with the perfect amount of steamed milk.
 Their quesito, a cheese pastry is also amazing.
 Those work for a quick bite, or sit down and enjoy their whole menu.

 This spot is right the heart of Old San Juan.
 For dinner, I loved Pirilo.
 While you might not think of pizza as you go to, this place was filled with locals just as much as tourists.
 Amazing pizza and many with an island flare.

 Swing by Mezzanine at the St. Germain for a happy hour cocktail and appetizers.
 Their friendly staff might even keep you there all night.
 If you’re looking for more nightlife head over to La Factoria.
 They have different rooms that can meet any mood from casual bar to a dance club.

 Days 4 – 5: RainForest & East Coast